Stratifications on the Ran space: Background

-Recall the Hausdorff distance between $P,Q\in \Ran(M)$ is defined as We write $B$ for the closed ball in $M$ and $B^\circ$ for the open ball in $M$.
-The Hausdorff distance $d_H$ can be compared with a distance $d_M$ for subsets, for which
+Recall the Hausdorff distance between $P,Q\in \Ran(M)$ is defined as We write $B$ for the open ball in $M$ and $\overline{B}$ for the closed ball in $M$.
+The Hausdorff distance is an upper bound for a coarser metric $d_M$ on $M$, as

 for any $X, Y\subseteq M$.
 On the product space $\Ran(M)\times \R_{\geqslant 0}$ we use the sup-norm